Nicola Materazzi: Ferrari Formula 1 and performance road cars (1979–1988)

-"Working under Enzo Ferrari"
+Working under Enzo Ferrari

-Materazzi was notified of Enzo Ferrari's interest to hire him by a friend who was working within Ferrari.
-During a telephone call Enzo Ferrari invited Materazzi to visit his office and discuss a job offer that would involve him taking responsibility for engine development, in particular with regards to turbocharging.
-After the successful agreement, the company released an article in the Italian press with the title "The technical expert who knows everything about the turbo has left Osella and joined Ferrari".
+Materazzi was notified of Enzo Ferrari's interest in hiring him by a friend who was working for Ferrari.
+During a telephone call, Enzo Ferrari invited Materazzi to visit his office and discuss a job offer that would involve him taking responsibility for engine development, in particular with regards to turbocharging.
+After the successful agreement, the company released an article in the Italian press with the title "The technical expert who knows everything about the turbo has left Osella and joined Ferrari."

-Mr. Ferrari, who was 100% in control of the Gestione Sportiva (Racing Division) structured the 1981 staff with Mauro Forghieri as technical director, Angiolino Marchetti as head of vehicle design, Gianfranco Poncini as head of structural and aerodynamic calculations, Nicola Materazzi as head of the technical office for all development of chassis and engines.
+Mr. Ferrari, who was 100% in control of the Gestione Sportiva (Racing Division), structured the 1981 staff with Mauro Forghieri as technical director, Angiolino Marchetti as head of vehicle design, Gianfranco Poncini as head of structural and aerodynamic calculations, and Nicola Materazzi as head of the technical office for all development of chassis and engines.

-The racing department of Ferrari in the 1980s was of relatively limited size, so there was daily discussion between Ferrari, Forghieri, Materazzi, Tomaini and other experienced engineers in the team.
+The racing department of Ferrari in the 1980s was of relatively limited size, so there was daily discussion between Ferrari, Forghieri, Materazzi, Tomaini, and other experienced engineers in the team.

 Materazzi in particular was in a delicate position once the turbocharged engines started to run "in anger" on the cars, due to the need to control any reliability issues and prevent failures that would cause the drivers to retire from a race.
-The turbo cars were powerful but the technology of the time was not always fully robust.
-Enzo Ferrari asked to anticipate the introduction of the turbo on the 126 car while Materazzi argued that some additional time was required to prove on the dynamometers that the engine would run for the required race distances.
+The turbo cars were powerful, but the technology of the time was not always fully robust.
+Enzo Ferrari asked to anticipate the introduction of the turbo on the 126 car, while Materazzi argued that some additional time was required to prove on the dynamometers that the engine would run for the required race distances.

-Owing in part to his total passion for engineering and in part due to not being then married, Materazzi was fully dedicated to his work.
-Ferrari understood this driving passion and sought to encourage him to take on some issues that were predominant in the road car division, where the old man however did not have full control; it was FIAT who controlled the Gestione Industriale (Industrial Division).
-Enzo Ferrari lamented that new emissions regulations and cost economising had made the new cars "sleepy", in other words heavy or underpowered.
-He felt that Materazzi could look into the powertrain designs and breathe new life into them, bringing the racing knowhow into the hands of the gentleman customer.
+Owing in part to his total passion for engineering and in part due to not being married, Materazzi was fully dedicated to his work.
+Ferrari understood this driving passion and sought to encourage him to take on some issues that were predominant in the road car division, where the old man, however, did not have full control; it was FIAT who controlled the Gestione Industriale (Industrial Division).
+Enzo Ferrari lamented that new emissions regulations and cost economising had made the new cars "sleepy," in other words, heavy or underpowered.
+He felt that Materazzi could look into the powertrain designs and breathe new life into them, bringing the racing know-how into the hands of the gentleman customer.